helm/community/communication.md

 # Communication

-The Kubernetes community abides by the [CNCF code of conduct].
+The Helm community abides by the [CNCF code of conduct].
 Here is an excerpt:

 > _As contributors and maintainers of this project, and in the interest
 > of fostering an open and welcoming community, we pledge to respect